Steps to Automating Security in Kubernetes Pipelines

 Step 4: Enforce Image Signing and Verification

 To ensure the authenticity and integrity of container images, image signing and verification mechanisms should be employed.
-Utilise digital signatures with tools such as Notary or Sigstore to establish trust in your images.
+Utilize digital signatures with tools such as Notary or Sigstore to establish trust in your images.
 By enforcing image signing and verification, you mitigate the risk of deploying tampered or malicious container images.

 Step 5: Implement Secrets Management